qrak/PSFail2Ban/README.md

 The main script is `Update-FirewallRule.ps1`.
 It monitors Windows Security logs for suspicious activity and adds blocking rules in Windows Firewall for offending IP addresses.
 The script checks for:

 1. Event ID 4625: Failed logon attempts
-2. Event ID 4776: Failed credential validation attempts

-IPs with 3 or more failed attempts of either type will be blocked.
+IPs with 3 or more failed attempts will be blocked.

 All blocked IPs are saved in a `blacklist.txt`.
 You can modify this file if needed.
 Addresses in this file will ALWAYS be blocked by the firewall rule even if they didn't show up in Security events.